Find Schools

 • Traffic Control Specialist

 There were about 6,600 jobs for Traffic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Traffic Technician by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+There will be an estimated 800 positions for Traffic Technician per year.

 undefined